Exactly When Is The Best Time To Take Probiotics So They Actually Work?

-Here, we set the record straight on whether or not there's actually a best time to take probiotics and what other factors affect their effectiveness.
+Experts set the record straight on whether or not there's actually a best time to take probiotics and what other factors affect their effectiveness.

-Does the timing of your probiotics matter?
+Why the timing and quality of your probiotic matters

 "With probiotics, it's all about survival," Vincent Pedre, M.D., gut health specialist and medical director of Pedre Integrative Health, told mbg.
 "These delicate microorganisms must survive several obstacles: the manufacturing process, shelf life, and (once you take them) the acid in your stomach environment to reach your intestines, where they do their job."